IgorCCalixto/HISCSynVer/README.md

 # HISCSynVer
 The programs presented here are based on Discrete Events Systens, Supervisory Control Theory and Hierarchical Interface-based Supervisory Control (HISC), so that they were developed through the UltraDes library based on Visual Studio software, created by LACSED | UFMG.

-The purpose of these programs is the application of HISC's serial, parallel and multilevel architectures to the turning station of the computer integrated manufacturing platform, Mecatrime plant, located at the Instituto Militar de Engenharia (IME).
+The purpose of these programs is the application of HISC's serial, parallel and multilevel architectures for the turning station of a computer integrated manufacturing platform, called Mecatrime plant, located at the Instituto Militar de Engenharia (IME).

-For this, a program was developed for the serial and parallel case and a program for the multilevel case, so that software created for synthesis and verification of the supervisors obtained according to the properties of HISC, based on the available literature.
+For this, a program was developed for the serial and parallel case and a program for the multilevel case, so that software was created for synthesis and verification of the supervisors obtained according to the properties of HISC, based on the available literature.
 All of these programs are part of the work developed for the conclusion of the master's degree in Electrical Engineering at IME.

 In addition to the programs mentioned, an example program, called Toy example, was developed to facilitate the understanding of the developed software.